10 – Mean Girl

-Our Top 10 Status Quo songs list looks at the ten best songs from a band who have been doing their thing for literally half a century.
+Our Top 10 Status Quo songs list looks at the ten best songs from a band that has been doing its thing for literally half a century.
 With thirty-three albums under their belt, making a Status Quo list is no mean feat.
-However, this list will hopefully be successful in being a comprehensive list of all of the best songs from “the Quo.”
+However, this list will hopefully be comprehensive, listing all the best songs from “the Quo.”

-Whilst Status Quo certainly have their detractors who say they are a band for old men and are musically irrelevant, they also have one of the most loyal fanbases in the world who could not care less what the often snobby music press think of them.
-Status Quo’s early work actually transcended several different area’s of rock music.
-Starting off in the late sixties as a psychedelic band, throughout the seventies they made several records which could even be considered early heavy metal.
+Whilst Status Quo certainly have their detractors who say they are a band for old men and are musically irrelevant, they also have one of the most loyal fanbases in the world who couldn’t care less what the often snobby music press think of them.
+Status Quo’s early work actually transcended several different areas of rock music.
+Starting off in the late sixties as a psychedelic band, they released several records throughout the seventies that could even be considered early heavy metal.

 Also, their cult status has never prevented them from achieving massive success, albeit more in Britain than anywhere else.
-They have had over sixty hits in the UK, which is more than any other band and when you consider that the country is also the home to The Beatles and The Rolling Stones, that is a pretty amazing accomplishment.
+They have had over 60 hits in the UK, more than any other band, and when you consider that the country is also home to The Beatles and The Rolling Stones, that is a pretty amazing accomplishment.

 # 10 – Mean Girl

 Kicking off our top ten Status Quo songs list is a single released in 1973.
-It was included on the album Dog of Two Head which had been released two years earlier.
-Put out by Pye Records, it was a top twenty hit in the UK, which only three out of ten previous singles put out by this label had succeeded in achieving.
-This record marked a point when they left their early psychedelic sound behind and went in more of a hard rock direction.
+It was included on the album Dog of Two Head, which had been released two years earlier.
+Released by Pye Records, it was a top twenty hit in the UK, making it the third of ten previous singles by this label to reach the top twenty.
+This record marked a point when they left their early psychedelic sound behind and went in a more hard-rock direction.

 # 9 – Caroline

-Next up is a single that was also released in 1973 and was taken from the album released the same year titled Hello.
-It was written by band leader Francis Rossi and Bob Young who was the band’s roadie and was considered to be something of an unofficial fifth member.
-It was a massive hit reaching number five in the UK.
+Next up is a single released in 1973, taken from the album of the same year titled Hello.
+It was written by band leader Francis Rossi and Bob Young, who was the band’s roadie and was considered to be something of an unofficial fifth member.
+It was a massive hit, reaching number five in the UK.

 # 8 – Again and Again

-Up next we have a single taken from 1978’s If You Can’t Stand The Heat.
-It was written by the late rhythm guitarist Rick Parfitt along with multi-instrumentalist Andy Brown and Jackie Lyton.
+Up next, we have a single taken from 1978’s If You Can’t Stand The Heat.
+It was written by the late rhythm guitarist Rick Parfitt, along with multi-instrumentalist Andy Brown and Jackie Lyton.
 They issued it as a single to specifically coincide with their headlining appearance at the Reading Festival that year.
-Reaching number thirteen in the UK, it would be re-recorded in 2014 for their acoustic album Acoustic (Striped Bare).
+Reaching number thirteen in the UK, it would be re-recorded in 2014 for their acoustic album Acoustic (Stripped Bare).

 # 7 – Pictures of Matchstick Men